qfeuilla/Fluid-engine/README.md

 Now that i have an aproximal algorithm I will build step by step.
 So from now I will focus on the neighbour searching.
 From what I have read, it is the longest thing in the simulation so, I will try to do the state of the art algorithm, and to understand it.

+### 11/03/2020

+After a lot of research, I have build a custom algorithm.
+The idea is that I group the particle into cell and I test the distance between each particules in each cell to group theme by neighbour.
+Furthermore, if particle is near a edge, I put in one of the case and then i group the cells in function of the case .